ADDITIONS TO THE CITY'S COLLECTION

-SIGNALS, site-specific installation with colored LED lighting, de-commissioned train signals and steal, by John Fleming near 161st Ave NE and Bear Creek Parkway.
+SIGNALS, a site-specific installation by John Fleming of colored LED lighting, de-commissioned train signals, and steel near 161st Ave NE and Bear Creek Parkway.

 Hunting Fox, bronze sculpture, by Tony Angell at Redmond City Hall, 15670 NE 85th St.

 Seagull on a Post, red cedar sculpture, by Dudley Carter at Dudley Carter Park, corner of Leary Way and 159th PL NE.

 Abandoned Truck, Twin Lakes, photograph, by Malcolm L. Edwards at Redmond Senior Center, 8703 160th Ave NE

 Zen Rock Garden, digital media, by Dan Colvin at Redmond Senior Center, 8703 160th Ave NE